mas-bandwidth/reliable/README.md

 It has the following features:

-1. Identify which packets were received by the other side
+1. Identifies which packets are received by the other side
-2. Packet fragmentation and reassembly with customizable MTU
+2. Packet fragmentation and reassembly
-3. Estimates for round-trip time and packet loss
+3. RTT and packet loss estimates

 reliable.io is stable and well tested having been used in AAA game projects for over 2 years now.